 Dr. Henry Spence was born in 1800 in Lodi, NY, the same year his parents moved there from Philadelphia.
 As a young man he first taught school in Lodi, then studied medicine with Dr. Claudius C. Coan, receiving his degree from the New York College of Physicians and Surgeons in 1823.
 Shortly after, he settled in Yates County.
-In 1824 he married Hatty Bordman, daughter of Allen Bordman, the first dean of Cornell Law School and bought 100 acres on lot ten in Starkey for $1,750.00.
+In 1824 he married Patty Boardman, daughter of Allyn Boardman of Covert, NY.
+(Douglass Boardman, one of Patty’s brothers, became the first dean of Cornell Law School.)

 Dr. Henry Spence built the present Greek Revival cobblestone house in 1848.
-He brought down from the Rochester area Irish masons who had worked on many of the famous cobblestone houses in that area.
-The house was built of small stones from Lake Ontario, shipped down from Sodus Point to Starkey Point on Seneca Lake, then hauled inland by ox team.
+Dr. Henry Spence brought down from the Rochester area Irish masons who had worked on many of the famous cobblestone houses in that area.
+To build the house, small stones from Lake Ontario were shipped down from Sodus Point to Starkey Point on Seneca Lake, then hauled inland by ox team.
 The windows, lintels, sills, and quoins are grey limestone.
-Dr. Henry Spence died in 1866.
-The house remained in the family until 1972, when it was sold.
-It reverted to Robert Spence, great-grandson of Dr. Henry, in 1978.

 Sources cited in 1978 NRHP nomination:

 - Cleveland, Stafford, History of Yates County, 1873.

 - Schmidt, Carl, Cobblestone Masonry, Scottsville, 1966, p.
 208.

 Note: Although this source reports use of “stones from Lake Superior,” that would be highly unusual; this is not verified.
 A second NRHP document, COBBLESTONE ARCHITECTURE IN NEW YORK STATE, was prepared in 1992 for the multiple property listing; this more thorough source does not mention Lake Superior.